xb4r7x/adventOfCode/2023/README.md

 # newDay.sh
 This script will create the directory structure, create a basic python skeleton, and activate our Pyton virtual environment (precreated).
 It takes the day as an argument.
-There's currently no validation.
-Don't fuck it up.
+If no argument is provided it will assume you want today.
 The python skeleton generated requires that your adventofcode.com session cookie be stored in an environment variable $AOC_SESSION and it also requires the aocd libray is installed. (https://pypi.org/project/advent-of-code-data/#description)

 #### Obtaining session cookie